Back to The News

 An AI builder generates code that calls a language model.
 The code works.
 A user submits a 50-page PDF and the call generates 10,000 tokens of output.
 Multiply by every form submission and your monthly bill jumps an order of magnitude.

-The fix is operational.
-Set spending caps on every API key (OpenAI, Anthropic, Google all offer hard limits).
+Operational fix: set spending caps on every API key (OpenAI, Anthropic, Google all offer hard limits).
 Cap input length before it reaches the model.
 Log token usage per user so you can identify abuse before the bill arrives.

 Failure mode 4: schema drift